-Here's a preview of one of the topics in our new training course "A Physical Understanding of Race Car Handling".
+Here's a preview from our new on-line training course, "A Physical Understanding of Race Car Handling".

 Vehicle Dynamics Engineers have developed a theoretical model of how car handling works.
 It’s based on the mathematics of what’s known as the “Bicycle Model” (or single-track model).